-Since the University of Maryland, Baltimore accepts theses and dissertations in electronic format, this Style Guide is focused on assisting your preparation of an electronic file that conforms to the standards set by the Graduate School.
-This electronic file will be submitted directly to ProQuest and evaluated by the Graduate School online.
+Since the University of Maryland, Baltimore accepts theses and dissertations in electronic format, this Style Guide is focused on assisting your preparation of an electronic file that conforms to the standards set by the School of Graduate Studies.
+This electronic file will be submitted directly to ProQuest and evaluated by the School of Graduate Studies online.

-The final electronic file that you submit to ProQuest and The Graduate School must meet the following conditions:
+The final electronic file that you submit to ProQuest and The School of Graduate Studies must meet the following conditions:

 - Be submitted in PDF format.
 Conversion utilities for Microsoft Word (.doc) and Rich Text Format (.rtf) documents are available. - Be in an approved font.
-The Graduate School strongly recommends Times NewRoman 12. - Have acceptable margins, line spacing, page numbering, and page layout. - Contain all required Formal Elements of the Dissertation/Thesis.
+The School of Graduate Studies strongly recommends Times New Roman 12. - Have acceptable margins, line spacing, page numbering, and page layout. - Contain all required Formal Elements of the Dissertation/Thesis.